theshufflebee/mmetricsproject/README.md

    On volatility?
 Possibly
 -> Question: What to do for 2021-2022?
 -> r_vol_h values very low, ask prof what he thinks
+-> Add interaction term count*tariff

-2) VAR: Tweet Sentiment on Returns (FRED -> daily, not intraday) -> Work on specification
+3) VAR: Tweet Sentiment on Returns
+-> Work on specification
+-> Plenty of lags 'cause lags?

-3) GARCH: Tweet Dummy on Log Returns (because predicts volatility) -> rip
+4) GARCH: Tweet Dummy on Log Returns (because predicts volatility) -> rip